-If your center stone is around half a carat or larger, your jeweler will often provide a diamond certificate or grading report from an independent gemological laboratory like the Gemological Institute of America (GIA), the organization that founded the "4Cs" used to evaluate diamonds: Color, cut, clarity, and carat weight.
+If your center stone is around half a carat or larger, your jeweler will often provide a diamond certificate or grading report from an independent gemological laboratory like the Gemological Institute of America (GIA), the organization that founded the "4Cs" used to evaluate diamonds: color, cut, clarity, and carat weight.
 This assessment of quality—while not an appraisal—lists all of the measurements your appraiser will need to make the most accurate determination of value.
 (This detailed information can also help track down your specific diamond if it's ever stolen).

-Remember to a Reappraise
+Remember to Reappraise

 The good news is your engagement ring was a smart investment.
 As its value has likely gone up since it was purchased, it's important to have your ring reappraised every two to three years for insurance purposes.
 Most reputable appraisers will retain a copy of your original appraisal and can work from that instead of starting from scratch (this also helps to cut costs).
 Just to be sure, bring along a copy of your original appraisal in the event that they don't keep records for that long.